 Founder & Executive Director

 As a Humanitarian Photographer working with nonprofits, NGOs & social enterprises, Babita has documented the lack of access to clean drinking water in the slums of Haiti, photographed men in maximum-security prisons who found redemption through education & followed a ballet dancer-turned-US Marine around for the day.
-Her work has been exhibited across the world.
-She founded KIOO Project with the belief that gaining self-confidence through the arts can change the trajection of a child’s life.
+Her work has been featured in Al Jazeera, Forbes, The Guardian, Harper’s Bazaar & MSNBC, and exhibited across the world, including shows in New York, Atlanta, Santa Monica and Lisbon.
+She is currently working on a book about criminal justice reform in America.
+Babita founded KIOO Project with the belief that gaining self-confidence through the arts can change the trajection of a child’s life.
 If you want to work with KIOO, put #PictureEquality in the subject line to show you did your homework.

 Jasmine is a career specialist in the field of girls’ empowerment, having spent the beginning of her career as a national trainer for Girls Educational & Mentoring Services (GEMS), New York’s largest service provider for commercially sexually exploited and domestically trafficked girls & young women.
 She now serves as a development & strategic change consultant, working to provide new alternatives to agencies seeking holistic & sustainable funding models without the requisite mission shift & drift that often accompany them.
 Jasmine received her B.A. with a double major in Political Science & Comparative Ethnic Studies from Columbia University.